 Last year I wrote about saying no to invitations and events that hurt to attend.
-That’s why I probably won’t be at your next baby shower, or child’s birthday party, or other family-friendly get-together.
+When your baby has died, certain events can be huge triggers for grief.
+That’s why I probably won’t be at your next baby shower, or child’s birthday party, or other kid-focused get-together.

 I’ve gone to some.
 I’ve skipped others.
 I’ve tried.
 I really have.
 And it hurt.
 A lot.